NeoGeographyToolkit/StereoPipeline/docs/tools/cam2rpc.rst

 ``--save-tif-image`` is specified, the image portion corresponding to the RPC model will be saved in the TIF format.

-The produced RPC camera can be restricted to a given ground or pixel region.
+The produced RPC camera can be restricted to a given ground or pixel box.
 In either case it will be consistent with the image portion that is saved.

 The obtained RPC models and images can be used with ``stereo`` (when the